shgmr/PeopleAnalyticsRoadmap/README.md

 ## 📌 Key Insights

-- Higher attrition observed in Age.
+- Higher attrition observed in Higher Age.
 - Younger employees and those with fewer years at the company tend to leave more frequently.
 - Visualizations reveal correlations between job satisfaction and attrition.